DaveSnell/ML-Maryville/README.md

 # ML-Maryville
-Assorted Jpyter and other files for class use
+Assorted Jupyter and other files for class use